 Drive up the winding roads that snake their way through the suburbs that hug the Northcliff Ridge in the direction of the landmark water tower and eventually you’ll find yourself at the small Northcliff Ridge Ecopark.
 Made up predominantly of hard smooth quartzite, this area offers a great climb for avid rock climbers (just be careful of broken glass), and epic views that stretch out well beyond Sandton for walkers.

 One of Gauteng’s most beautiful and well-maintained parks, head here for stunning flora and fauna, excellent birdwatching (look out for the black Verreaux’s eagles), waterfalls, manicured lawns and other natural delights.
-There are various hiking routes, including a 3.5km nature trail which takes you to the top of the waterfall.
+There are various hiking routes, including a 3.5km nature trail that takes you to the top of the waterfall.
 A perfect place to relax just 30 minutes drive from the city.
-Picnics are strictly banned although the cafe is open with protocols in place.

 This magnificent historic park with its stone-cut paths and water features, and awe-inspiring city views has recently been brought back to life as a public space by the efforts of artist James Delaney and his team of assistants and volunteers.
 The Wilds has for years had a fearsome reputation for crime, based mostly on a terrible crime wave that swept through the area in the 1990s.
 With the help of Delaney and his team, who have worked tirelessly to cut away the thick overgrown vegetation that made an ideal hideout for opportunistic criminals and install colourful new public artworks, the situation has improved considerably.
 As Delaney points out, the more people who return to enjoy the park, the safer it becomes.